lcdm-uiuc/info490-sp16/Week14/lesson3.md

 - Understand the basic concepts of
 - Be familiar with
+- Be able to use pyspark to perform basic analysis of data by using Spark.
 - Be able to use a

 ### Time Estimate ###